goncrust/SchoolProjects/README.md

 # SchoolProjects

-Code written in high school classes
+Code written in school

+## Info

+To avoid fraud this repo becomes private while a project for evaluation is ongoing.